 The calf comprises of 2 major muscles; the gastrocnemius and the soleus.
-A calf strain is characterized by tearing of one or more of the calf muscles.
-When the calf is placed under excessive or repetitive forces due to contraction or stretch, the calf may tear.
+A calf strain is characterized by tearing of one or more of the muscle fibres of one or both of the calf muscles.
+This can happen when the calf is placed under excessive or repetitive forces due to contraction or stretch.

 Calf strains are classified from grade 1 to grade 3.